Maine Black Bears men's ice hockey: Tim Whitehead era (2001–2013)

 Tim Whitehead became the interim head coach following the death of Shawn Walsh at the start of the 2001–2002 season.
 He was later named the permanent head coach after a very successful first campaign in a year where he was eventually honored with the Spencer Penrose award which recognizes the NCAA coach of the year.
 Walsh won the Penrose award in 1995.

 The team reached the championship game in 2002, the first season under Whitehead.
 Attempting to "win it for Shawn," they had to play The University of Minnesota Golden Gophers in the Gophers' home state for the finals.
 They were one minute away from a win when Minnesota tied the game with their goalie pulled.
 In overtime, after a tripping penalty on Michael Schutte of Maine, the Gophers scored the winning goal on the power play.

-Two years later, backed by the most statistically strong single-season goalie tandem in the NCAA record books (Jimmy Howard 1.19GAA .953 Save pct *both NCAA records; Frank Doyle 1.81GAA), future NHL player Dustin Penner, a slew of popular forwards including Todd Jackson, Colin Shields, Maine's own Greg Moore and Derek Damon, conference rookie of the year Michel Leveille, and tough-guy defenseman Prestin Ryan, Maine found itself back in the big game.
+Two years later, backed by Jimmy Howard and Frank Doyle, future NHL player Dustin Penner, a slew of popular forwards including Todd Jackson, Colin Shields, Maine's own Greg Moore and Derek Damon, conference rookie of the year Michel Leveille, and Prestin Ryan, Maine found itself back in the big game.

 The Bears controlled the tempo and jumped on the board early against University of Denver on a Derek Damon goal, but the referees disallowed the goal explaining that part of the skate of Mike Hamilton crossed a line on the goalie crease as the goal went in.
 Though Howard only allowed one goal, Maine's offense could not find its rhythm after the disallowed goal and they lost 1–0.

 That offseason, the NCAA reviewed the rule it followed to call off Maine's goal.
 They decided to adjust the rule to emulate the NHL's policy on this type of play, that is, only making a "man-in-the-crease" call if the player whose skate crosses the crease actually affects the outcome of the play or the goalie's ability to make the save.